 The art is varied and comprises paintings, drawings and greeting cards.
 Across the range, there are various forms and subjects from invertebrates to mammals to sealife and plants to flowers in a variety of media.
 The wildlife greeting cards, wildlife notecards and wildlife prints are all UK British wildlife species.
 The paintings are watercolour or oil.
 Each design is unique so there will be something to pique your interest.
 Alternatively if you have an idea in mind for a particular piece then this can be created for you as our name suggests, it will be bespoke.

 About the artists

-Courtenay’s inspirations lie predominantly with mammals, but she is also fascinated by insects, reptiles and amphibians.
+Courtenay’s inspirations lie predominantly with mammals, but she is also fascinated by invertebrate insects, reptiles and amphibians.
 This can be seen in her still life works and studies of the natural world.
-Courtenay uses media such as oil on canvas board and ink on paper to accurately show the fine detail of flora and fauna from the British Isles and Europe.
-Each art piece is a signed, unique original and never reproduced.
+Courtenay uses ink on paper or pencil on paper to accurately show the fine detail of flora and fauna from the British Isles and Europe.
+Each art piece is a signed, unique, original and never reproduced.
 As well as creating works from what she finds inspiring, she also has completed many commission pieces and is always open to suggestions for such works.

-Robert (Bachelor of Business in Information Systems and Bachelor of Business in Management) was raised on a wheatbelt farm in Western Australia, and it was there that he was taught the skill of welding by his dad and through necessity.
-He had many opportunities to play with his creativity on the farm from building, re-purposing or repairing things.
-But it was through living and travelling in Europe and Canada for the last eleven years that this creativity has been realised.
+Robert (Bachelor of Business in Information Systems and Bachelor of Business in Management) was raised on a wheatbelt farm in Kondinin, Western Australia and it was there that he was taught the skill of welding by his dad and through necessity..
+He had many opportunities to play with his creativity on the farm from building, making, converting or repairing things.
+But it was through living and travelling in Europe and Canada since 2005 that this creativity has been realised.
 Robert designs pieces that reflect uniqueness and individuality, something which he would want and use regardless if the appeal was not wide spread.
 He prefers to appeal to people who seek something different than commercially made, mass-produced or offshore products.